French sol: Early Middle Ages

-Doing honour to its name, the new currency earns the reputation of unalterability, crossing almost unchanged the decline and fall of the Western Roman Empire, and the great invasions and the creation of Germanic kingdoms throughout Europe.
+Doing honour to its name, the new currency earned the reputation of unalterability, crossing almost unchanged the decline and fall of the Western Roman Empire, and the great invasions and the creation of Germanic kingdoms throughout Europe.
 Not only was it issued in the Byzantine Empire until the 11th century under the name of nomisma, but the solidus was imitated by the barbarian kings, particularly the Merovingians, albeit most often in the form of a "third of a sou" (tremissis).

 Facing a shortage of gold, Charlemagne introduced a new "stabilization" (as devaluations are often called): from then on the solidus no longer represents 1/12 of the Roman gold pound but 1/20 of the Carolingian silver pound instead.
 The sou itself was divided into 12 denarii and one denarius was worth 10 asses.
 With rare exceptions (such as Saint Louis' "gros"), the denarius was for a long time in practice the only coin in circulation, with solidi and pounds used only as accounting units.

 Charlemagne's general principle of 12 denarii worth one sol and of twenty sols worth one pound was eventually declined along many variants according to the alloy used and the dual metal gold:silver sometimes used for some issues.
 Only members of the money changers corporation could find their way among the equivalences and the many currencies used in Europe at each period, and therefore were unavoidable for most non-local commercial operations.

 Late Middle Ages

-The name evolves as does the rest of the language, from Latin to French.
-Solidus becomes soldus, then solt in the 11th century, then sol in the 12th century.
-In the 18th century (Ancien Régime) the spelling of sol is adapted to sou so as to be closer to the pronunciation that had previously become the norm for several centuries.
+The name evolved, along with the rest of the language, from Latin to French.
+Solidus became soldus, then solt in the 11th century, then sol a century later.
+In the 18th century, the spelling of sol was adapted to sou so as to be closer to the pronunciation that had previously become the norm for several centuries.